 And the symphony itself?
 It's one of the most recognized in music history.
 Conductor Christoph Eschenbach calls it "phenomenal."

-Listen to WRTI 90.1 on Sunday, March 15th at 2 PM to hear a LIVE broadcast of The Philadelphia Orchestra conducted by Yannick Nézet-Séguin, in a program featuring Beethoven’s Fifth and Sixth Symphonies
+Listen to WRTI 90.1 on Sunday, September 6th at 1 PM to hear a re-broadcast of The Philadelphia Orchestra conducted by Yannick Nézet-Séguin, in a program featuring Beethoven’s Fifth and Sixth Symphonies

 It has no predecessor.
 No successor in competition.
 The first movement is one of the most modern ideas to have a motto like, 'Ba-ba-ba-bum, ba-ba-ba-bum.'
 And to build out of this little piece a whole movement is phenomenal.
 Actually it’s through the whole symphony.
 It comes again and again and again this motif."